 During this core rotation the student learns to apply basic medical knowledge and skills to the evaluation of problems encountered on a general pediatric service.
 The emphasis in this setting is on the provision of secondary and tertiary care to a child from birth through adolescence.

-Course Directors: Elizabeth Elliott

-Course Coordinator: Sanghamitra Misra, Rebecca Wilkinson, Sheena Bhavsar

-Course Offered: Fall 2 and Spring 2
+Credit: 4 semester hours Course Directors: Kathleen Thompson Course Coordinator: Sanghamitra Misra, Rebecca Wilkinson, Tracy Thomas Course Offered: Fall 2 and Spring 2

 Pediatrics - Outpatient (PAPDO-74761)